 Your existing customers give you a great chance to increase your profits, as they are more likely to buy from you, than prospects.

-With the help of a CRM software, you can gather and manage information on your customers and also manage activities around customer engagement.
+With the help of a CRM software, you can gather and manage information on your customers, your sales pipeline and also manage activities around customer engagement.

 Use the data that the CRM software provides to not only retain customers, but also to keep them happy and grow profits – all without the added expense of acquiring new customers.